 The orthopedic shoulder surgeons at The Shoulder Clinic of Idaho measure AC joint injuries based on grades.
-Great 1, 2 and 3 AC injuries will cause pain and deformity.
+Grade 1, 2, and 3 acromioclavicular injuries will cause pain and deformity.
 These AC separations are commonly caused by a sprain or the stretching of the ligaments.
 Grades 4 through grade 6 AC injuries typically mean the ligaments have been stretched or torn to a larger degree, and an AC joint reconstruction procedure will be needed to alleviate chronic shoulder pain and weakness.

 AC Joint Reconstruction is often indicated for severe AC joint separations that cause instability, muscle fatigue of the deltoid and trapezius, scapular instability, and painful popping or arthritis due to the injury.
 The most common surgical options offered to patients in Boise, Meridian, Nampa, and the surrounding communities of the Treasure Valley include anatomic coracoclavicular ligament reconstruction.
 The goal of AC joint reconstruction is to realign the CC ligaments to their native anatomic locations so that they may heal correctly and by re-enforcing their strength with additional ligament and tendon tissue.

 How is AC Joint reconstruction done?